OpenTPW/OpenTPW.FileFormats/src/content/docs/formats/wad.md

 title: Archives (*.wad)
 ---

 The Bullfrog WAD file format contains compressed (or uncompressed) data for rides, textures, UI elements, and more.

 The data within these files is typically compressed using [RefPack](http://wiki.niotso.org/RefPack) (see below).
-A variant of this file format, known as WAD (FKNL), is used in the PlayStation 2 version of Theme Park World, however is not compatible with DWFB.

 ### File Format